-Having overseen 18 wins out of 21 matches in all competitions – the best win percentage of any manager in the history of Bayern Munich (86%), Hansi Flick’s record early on in his reign is more than promising.
-No wonder the club recently extended his contract until 2023.
+Having overseen 32 wins out of 35 matches in all competitions, Hansi Flick has the best win percentage of any manager in the history of Bayern Munich (94%).
+No wonder the club extended his contract until 2023 earlier this year.

 Considering that Flick has had the same players available at his disposal to Kovac, what changes have resulted in this turnaround?

-In the matches Flick has overseen, Bayern have been more willing to take risks in attack, as well as press teams high up the pitch to win the ball back.
-When the opposition has the ball, the team applies a lot more pressure than they did under Kovac.
+In the matches Flick has overseen, Bayern have been more willing to take risks in attack, as well as press teams higher up the pitch to win the ball back.
+When the opposition has the ball, Flick’s team applies a lot more pressure than it did under Kovac.

 For managers like Flick and Klopp, it isn’t enough to just interrupt the opposition’s build-up.
 The goal is to regain possession as far up the field as possible.
-In attacking areas – 40 metres or less from the opposing goal – Flick’s Bayern and Klopp’s Liverpool have forced more turnovers per game than any other team in the top-five European leagues this season (7).
+In attacking areas – 40 metres or less from the opposing goal – Flick’s Bayern have forced more turnovers per game than any other team in the top five European leagues this season (7.3).

 To operate this high pressing game, Flick and Klopp need their defensive and midfield units, as well their forward lines, to operate higher up the pitch.
 We can use the ‘start distance’ metric to measure the average distance a team starts their open play sequences from their own goal.
-By coincidence, the three teams with the highest average starting points across the big-five leagues all possess German managers.
+It’s not a coincidence that the three teams with the highest average starting points across the big five leagues all have German managers.

-So does pressing wins championships?
+So does pressing win championships?
 The fact that the three leading teams in this metric are also clear leaders in their respective domestic leagues would suggest so.

 Given that each of the top three managers enjoyed their initial coaching breakthroughs in the Bundesliga, let’s take a look at the evolution of pressing in Germany.